 If, as a coach or consultant, you want to deepen and extend your professional skills, at some point you will have to learn how to design and implement your own self-directed learning experiences.
-Specifically, you'll have to know how to use your own self-awareness to organize and launch the kinds of learning experiences that will:
+Formal educational programs and professional development workshops are useful.
+But, no matter how good your “front-end” educational programs are, at some point you will have to know how to use your own life experiences to organize and launch the kinds of personalized learning efforts that will:

 Improve the coaching and consultation skills you already have,

-Develop new coaching and consultation skills you need to develop to succeed at work, and
+Develop the new coaching and consultation skills you need to develop if you’re going to succeed, and

-Reframe your outmoded modes of perceive and interpreting your clients needs and interests.
+Reframe your outmoded ways of perceiving and interpreting your clients needs and interests.

-I've taken all that that I know about experiential and transformational learning methods, i.e., techniques like focused attention, deliberate practice, and experiential learning, and integrated these elements into a comprehensive learning program for coaches and consultants that can be tailored to encourage and support your own particular learning needs.
-I've titled this program TLO's Coaching Consultation Program for Coaches and Consultants.
+I've taken all that I know about experiential and transformational learning methods, i.e., techniques like focused attention, deliberate practice, and experiential learning, and integrated these elements into a comprehensive learning program for coaches and consultants that can be tailored to encourage and support your own particular learning needs.
+I've titled this program TLO's Coaching Consultation Program.
 Here's a brief description of its three basic steps:

 step 1: introductory CONVERSATIONS